-Families/guardians who are late to pick-up in excess of 3 times within a month will have their late fee increased to \$5 per minute for the remainder of the summer.
+Families/guardians who are late to pick-up more than 3 times within a month will have their late fee increased to \$5 per minute for the remainder of the summer.
 This will be documented in the office.

 PARENT PICK-UP